acohen1/GreggLimper/README.md

 - `memory/cache.manager.GLCache` is a singleton that keeps per-channel buffers (`ChannelCacheState`) aligned with memo snapshots on disk (`memory/cache/memo_store.py`).
 - `memory/cache/ingestion.py` checks user consent (`memory/rag/consent.py`) and only pushes memoized messages into long-term storage when users opt in.
+- `event_hooks.reaction_hook.handle` gates ingestion on configurable emoji reactions so only highlighted, opted-in messages are promoted into the RAG stores.
 - Long-term recall lives in `memory/rag`:
   - SQLite stores fragments, metadata, channel summaries, and user profiles (`memory/rag/sql`).
   - Vector embeddings are refreshed and stored via OpenAI (`memory/rag/embeddings.py`), with Milvus providing fast similarity search when `ENABLE_MILVUS` is true (`memory/rag/vector`).